mountainMath/doodles/content/posts/2021-03-10-vaxx-vs-vocs.markdown

 <img src="/posts/2021-03-10-vaxx-vs-vocs_files/figure-html/vaxx-vs-vocs-projection-1.png" width="1200" />

 Focusing vaccinations on older populations helps keep mortality low in face of higher case counts.
 But this does not address problems like Long COVID-19.
-And additionally, we have now [good evidence that B.1.1.7 has higher morbitity and mortality](https://www.bmj.com/content/372/bmj.n579) than regular COVID-19, which may well outweigh the reduction in mortality achieved through our vaccines.
+And additionally, we have now [good evidence that B.1.1.7 has higher morbidity and mortality](https://www.bmj.com/content/372/bmj.n579) than regular COVID-19, which may well outweigh the reduction in mortality achieved through our vaccines.
 (Someone should model that!)

 But what about the assumption that we currently have 10% variants of concern?
 Since BC does not release timely counts with dates and denominators, we are adding graphs for 5% or 15%